mjordan/islandora_bagger/README.md

 1. Run `php bin/console server:start`
 1. Run `curl -v -X POST -H "Islandora-Node-ID: 4" --data-binary "@sample_config.yml" http://127.0.0.1:8001/api/createbag`

-This API is in its earliest stages of development and will change substantially before it is ready for production use. `PUT` is the only method currently available.
-Also, the API lacks credential-based authentication.
+This API is in its earliest stages of development and will change before it is ready for production use.
+For example,

+* `PUT` is the only method currently available.
+* The API lacks credential-based authentication.
 Using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

 ## The queue

-Islandora Bagger can use a simple queue of jobs, which is used mainly as the source for REST requests to generate Bags.
+Islandora Bagger implements a simple processing queue, which is populated mainly by REST requests to generate Bags.
 However, the queue can be populated by any process (manually, scripted, etc.).

 The queue is a simple tab-delimited text file that contains one entry per line.
 The two fields in each entry are 1) the node ID, 2) the full path to the YAML configuration file, e.g.: